skjaere/DebriDav/example/observability/OBSERVABILITY.md

 ## Grafana dashboard

-To view the Grafana dashboard navigate to http://localhost:3000, and select the Debridav: Platform dashboard under the DebriDav folder.
+To view the Grafana dashboard navigate to http://localhost:3000.
+The default username and password is `admin`.
+Then Select the Debridav: Platform dashboard under the DebriDav folder.
+This dashboard is immutable

 ## Dozzle

-Dozzle can be viewed at http://localhost:8082
+Dozzle is useful for viewing container logs.
+It can be accessed at http://localhost:8082